 5 Types Of Terrible Taglines

+Beware of terrible taglines.
 Taglines are tough.
 In general, we don’t recommend using them because they put a tremendous amount of pressure on a tiny piece of messaging to communicate EVERYTHING about your brand.
 That’s damn near impossible to do, so why bother?
-Even the most well compensated ad execs, with million dollar budgets have come up with some truly awful taglines.
+Even the most well compensated ad execs, with million dollar budgets have come up with some truly terrible taglines.

 If you find it necessary to create a tagline, below are 5 tagline traps to avoid.
 A tagline in one of these categories is bound to do more harm than good.

 The Strength To Be There. – AIG